App Gamification 101: What is Gamification and How Can It Help?

 I mean, gaming makes everything better, right?
 And if you ask Starbucks – whose app is a stroke of genius when it comes to gamification elements – the answer is a booming yes!

-Those of you who can’t kick-start your day without Starbucks, ‘My Starbucks Rewards’, is no less than a blessing: you get a gold star every time you pay for your coffee using the app.
+For those of you who can’t kick-start your day without Starbucks, ‘My Starbucks Rewards’, is no less than a blessing: you get a gold star every time you pay for your coffee using the app.
 What’s more, having five gold stars beget you a ‘green’ status that is you are entitled to free refills.
-Upon acquiring 30 stars, you get a ‘gold’ membership and let’s be honest who doesn’t want a gold membership?
+Upon acquiring 30 stars, you get a ‘gold’ membership, and let’s be honest who doesn’t want a gold membership?

 See what Starbucks did there?